-CJ100 - Ethics in Law Enforcement
+CJ100 - Ethics in Law Enforcement (3 credits; Online)

 This course explores ethical standards and codes in criminal justice professions.
 Students will study cases to illustrate ethical issues, and derive solutions to ethical dilemmas using critical thinking.
 The student will be given a critical perspective of how constituent parts interrelate in a framework of questions about moral and ethical conduct.